Contents

 - You will receive a pop-up saying Broadcast session created successfully.

-Note: You can change the RTMP channel to which a session is assigned to at any time.
+Heads Up!
+You can also change the RTMP channel to which a session is assigned to at any time.

 Editing an RTMP session

-- Log in to Goldcast Studio with your credentials.
+- Log in to Goldcast Studio with your credentials, and use the Events tab to locate and open your preferred event.

 - Click Program on the menu on the left side of your event and click Agenda.